colomemaria/community-paper/README.md

 ## Raw data info
-WE DO NOT APPLY COMMUNITY IN THIS REPO.
+WE DO NOT APPLY COMMUNITY IN THE RAW DATA SECTION.
 PLEASE CORRECT We applied `community` tool on three published datasets.

 1. Lasry et al, JOURNAL YEAR.
 The publication can be accessed via the following link: https://doi.org/10.1038/s43018-022-00480-0.
 The raw dataset can be downloaded by running `./download_raw_data.sh --lasry`.